 Our impact is evident in two ways.
 We see accelerated development, with time for flagship design declining from an average of two years to 4-6 months with AGRA support.
 We also see better planning lead to more resources for flagships, with USD400 million committed by governments themselves and an additional USD1 billion mobilized from multilaterals and the private sector.
-This has concrete impact; the 10 flagship programs supported by AGRA are projected to reach 13 million smallholder farmers.
+This has concrete impact; the 8 flagships in 7 countries supported by AGRA are projected to reach 13 million smallholder farmers.